Lydia Chekwel

-Lydia Chekwel (born 16 August 1964) is a Ugandan politician and teacher representing Kween District as the district woman member of Parliament in the 9th and10th Parliament of Uganda.
+Lydia Chekwel (born 16 August 1964) is a Ugandan politician and teacher who represented Kween District as the district woman member of Parliament in the 9th and 10th Parliament of Uganda.
 She stood as an independent politician in the 10th Parliament of Uganda.
 However, in the 9th Parliament, she was affiliated to the National Resistance Movement political party.

-Education
+Early life and education

+Chekwel was born on 16 August 1964.
 In 1976, she completed her Primary Leaving Examinations from Moyok Primary School.
 In 1981, she attained a Uganda Advanced Certificate of Education from St Elizabeth Senior Secondary School, Kidetok.
 In 1988, she was awarded a Primary Teachers' Certificate from Institute of Teacher Education Kyambogo and later returned to Institute of Teacher Education Kyambogo for a Diploma in Teacher Education in 2000.
-In 2008, she was awarded a Bachelor's degree in Education from Kyambogo University.
+In 2008, she was awarded a bachelor's degree in education from Kyambogo University.